amsehili/auditok/README.md

     python demos/echo.py 50 15

    If only one argument is given it will be used for energy.

-Other demos are in /demos.
+Try out this demo with an audio file (no argument is required):

+    python demos/audio_tokenize_demo.py

+Finally, this in this demo `auditok` is used to remove tailing and leading silence from an audio file:

+    python demos/audio_trim_demo.py

 Documentation
 -------------